05 May — 30 Sep 2018

 OPENING BANK HOLIDAY WEEKEND: 5 – 7 MAY 2018

-In May 2018, the Helston-based arts organisation CAST (Cornubian Arts and Science Trust) launches Groundwork, a season of exceptional international contemporary art in Cornwall.
+This summer the Helston-based arts organisation CAST (Cornubian Arts and Science Trust) presents Groundwork, a season of exceptional international contemporary art in Cornwall.

-With an emphasis on moving image, sound and performance, the programme will include presentations of new commissions and acclaimed works at locations across West Cornwall.
-Further artists and works will be announced early in 2018, including a series of field trips, music events, screenings, talks and readings, many in places usually closed to the public.
+With an emphasis on moving image, sound and performance, the season will include presentations of new commissions and acclaimed works at locations across West Cornwall.
+A changing programme unfolds through the summer and includes field trips, music events, screenings, talks and readings.

 The project aims to develop connections between the visual arts and other specialist fields and to build on strong working relationships with organisations in Cornwall.
 It is dedicated to encouraging national and international connection and exchange and has grown out of earlier projects in Cornwall exploring ideas of place, including The Falmouth Convention in 2010 and The Penzance Convention in 2012.